NicoBeCodin/binary_options_solana/README.md

 ## TODO
- - Currently no safety
+ - Currently no safety check
-    - No safeguarding from creating a lot of treasuries
-    - Only one treasury
  - Add token metadata
- - Implement a client
  - Implement a frontend
+ - Use as oracle a dex pool (raydium for example)